isomerpages/singapore-customs-old/news-and-media/media-releases/_posts/2008-06-18-Media-Release-Porsche.md

 ---
-title: MAN FINED $95,000 FOR FRAUDULENT EVASION OF DUTY & GST AND FOR FURNISHING FALSE INFORMATION ON IMPORT OF A PORSCHE CAYMAN MOTOR CAR
+title: 	Man Fined $95,000 for Fradulent Evasion of Duty & GST and for Furnishing False Information on Import of a Porsche Cayman Motor Car
 file_url: /news-and-media/media-releases/2008-06-18-Media-Release-Porsche.pdf
 ---